znewman4/Kraken-Bot/README.md

 # Project Title & One-Liner

-Quant research framworks for regime-aware ML strategies on high-frequency crypto data with execution realism and walk-forward evaluation.
+Quant research framework for regime-aware ML strategies on high-frequency crypto data with execution realism and walk-forward evaluation.

 # Why this repo